DiegoRenza/Deep-Learning/README.md

 # Deep-Learning
-Notebooks for Introducción to Deep Learning Class
+Notebooks for Introduction to Deep Learning Class